WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/datashards-rationale.md

     built, we would like more user-facing applications, including:
     -   Real-world usage by distributed social networks
     -   Game asset storage
-    -   Free Libre and Open Source software and cultural distbution
+    -   Free Libre and Open Source software and cultural distribution
 -   Currently the only implementation is in Racket, but another implementation is currently underway in Python.
     We would love to see implementations in as many languages as possible.